pokt-network/docs/supported-blockchains.md

-# ✅ Supported Blockchains
+# Supported Blockchains

-Pocket works out-of-the-box with any network/blockchain (RelayChain) that uses the RPC standard.
+Pocket can be made to work with any network/blockchain (RelayChain) that uses the RPC standard.

 ## Current RelayChains

 The following table shows the full list of supported, revenue-generating RelayChains.
-This list should be identical to the [`SupportedBlockchains`](learn/protocol-parameters.md#supportedblockchains.md) parameter.
+This list should be identical to the on-chain [`SupportedBlockchains`](learn/protocol-parameters.md#supportedblockchains.md) parameter.

 | Name                         | Portal API Prefix    | RelayChainID |
 | ---------------------------- | -------------------- | ------------ |